Marijuana

 Treatment

-If you think you or a friend may have an issue with marijuana, call (530) 752-6334 or go to Health-e-messaging and log in to schedule an appointment with the Alcohol, Tobacco and Other Drug Intervention Services Coordinator.
+If you think you or a friend may have an issue with cannabis, call (530) 752-6334 or go to Health-e-messaging and log in to schedule an appointment with the Alcohol, Tobacco and Other Drug Intervention Services Coordinator.
 There is no charge for the confidential appointment.

 Resources